-The loan has to be repaid in a number of monthly instalments (depending on the remaining duration of the programme), starting in the month after the agreement has come into effect.
+The loan must be repaid in a number of monthly instalments (depending on the remaining duration of the programme), starting in the month after the agreement has come into effect.
 No other repayment scheme is permitted.

 The loan-agreement between UT and student can only come into effect after the student has handed in the extradition form or sales receipt or order confirmation at the Treasury Department.

 Computers are an indispensable tool in studying at the UT.
 Some programmes, for instance, use the digital learning environment.

 As of the academic year 2009 – 2010 Blackboard is the new digital study environment of the UT.
 Blackboard replaces TeleTOP.
 Blackboard offers online access to subjects and makes exchange of information between students and lecturers possible.
 Information about the selection process can be found on the website about this digital environment.
 All mentioned information is under reservation.
 For questions contact: firstname.lastname@example.org.

 Many UT programmes involve the use of professional software, which students will also come across in future employment.
 This can be professional drawing and drafting software (CAD-CAM), mathematical software (Maple) and simulations.

 Many faculties have set up computer labs offering access to the software applications mentioned above.
 See the information of the ICT Service Centre.

 Although not compulsory, the faculties recommend that students have a computer at home for use in addition to the facilities offered by the university.
 This enables students to complete course work at home, to communicate with fellow students and lecturers, and to find information on the internet.